djccnt15/djccnt15.github.io/_posts/webdev/2022-10-01-starting_django_04.md

 class QuestionForm(forms.ModelForm):
-    """
-    form for create question
+    """form for create question"""
-    """

     class Meta:
-        """
-        class for set metadata to question model
+        """class for set metadata to question model"""
-        """

         model = Question  # model to use fields = ['subject', 'content']  # field for QuestionForm from Question model